 4. Keep Your Husky Hydrated

-Staying properly hydrated is fundamental for your husky to efficiently regulate his own body temperature.
-Dehydration will make it extremely difficult for him to keep cool.
+Staying properly hydrated is fundamental for your husky to regulate his own body temperature efficiently.
+Conversely, dehydration will make it extremely difficult for him to keep cool.

-If you are out of your house for long periods of time, I strongly recommend hiring someone or have a friend check-up on him, making sure he has water and is comfortable.
+If you are out of your house for long periods of time, I strongly recommend hiring someone or having a friend check-up on him, ensuring he has water and is comfortable.

-Don’t forget! when taking your husky out on walks it’s important to bring water for him.
-I’ve used one of these in the past and they are fantastic.
-It’s a portable water bowl that doubles up as a bottle.
+Don’t forget!
+When taking your husky out on walks, it’s important to bring water for him.
+I’ve used these bottle/bowl combos in the past, and they are fantastic.
+I highly recommend getting one.

 5. Use Cooling Beds or Wet Towels

 I love cooling beds.
-They are simple and they work so well.
-I’ve tried these before and some of my friends have too.
+They are simple, and they work so well.
+I’ve tried these before, and most of my friends have them for their dogs too.

-One of the best cooling beds on the market is simple, yet effective.
-Coolaroo has created an affordable, effective cooling bed that your husky can lay on and expel body heat at the same time.
-It has awesome reviews and the price tag is reasonable.
+One of the best cooling beds on the market is simple yet effective.
+Coolaroo has created an affordable, effective cooling bed that your husky can lay on and expel body heat simultaneously.
+It has awesome reviews, and the price tag is reasonable.
 Check it out on Amazon.com.

 Alternatively, you could wet some old towels with cold water and lay them outside in the shade for your husky to lay.
 This DIY option isn’t as mess-free as the cooling bed, but it’s doesn’t cost anything!